getkirby-v2/plainkit/readme.md

 ### Content

 This is up to you!
-A basic content folder exists, and should be modified or trashed.
+Kirby won't run properly without at least `home` and `error` pages.
+Make sure you use the [multi-language-compatible file names](https://getkirby.com/docs/languages/content) for everything you add to the content folder, manually.

 ### Configuration